openedx/paragon/docs/decisions/0019-scaling-styles-with-design-tokens.rst

 Future considerations: Customizing the theme via a user interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 More forward thinking, we would also like to explore creating a UI on top of these design tokens such that the understanding and writing of JSON files is abstracted away from theme authors.
-Such a UI may also enable designers to self-serve update the theme.
+Alternatively, we also plan to investigate integrating the Paragon design tokens implemented in code with Figma, a powerful industry-standard tool designers use when working with Paragon, potentially enabling a two-way sync between Figma and GitHub.
+Such a UI or Figma integration may also enable designers to self-serve update the theme with minimal engineering involvement.

 Though this theme customization UI is not included in the initial release of design tokens and CSS variables, there is desire to do some prototyping to see what might be possible; other groups in the community may also have the capacity to run with it as well.

 That said, such UI considerations thus far have largely been for theme authors at the system/provider level, not so much at the user level.
 It may be interesting to explore whether Paragon could (and/or should) expose some generic and flexible helper components, hooks, functions, etc. that consuming applications could utilize to simplify the creation and injection of a dynamic, user-driven theme's CSS variables.

-As a more concrete example, consuming applications could, in theory, use an exported function from Paragon that accepts a list of JSON and/or JavaScript objects as design tokens (similar to importing all the token files in the tokens build) and then run ``style-dictionary`` with the same (or extended) config on these custom tokens and the core Paragon tokens to generate the dynamic CSS variables.
-This solution, too, is still pretty raw and is likely out of scope of the initial design tokens release and this ADR.
+As a more concrete example, consuming applications could, in theory, use an exported function from Paragon or a Node.js-based API that accepts a list of JSON and/or JavaScript objects as design tokens (similar to importing all the token files in the tokens build) and then run ``style-dictionary`` with the same (or extended) config on these custom tokens and the core Paragon tokens to  dynamically generate CSS variables at runtime without needing to write ``.css`` files to disk.
+This somewhat hypothetical solution is still pretty raw and is likely out of scope of the initial design tokens release and this ADR.

 Consequences
 ============